-- 30. In Asia and the Pacific, more than in any other region, WFP has been gradually shifting from its traditional 'first responder' role in humanitarian emergencies towards enabling national governments to lead emergency response operations. - 31.
-Effective emergency preparedness builds community and government resilience to crises and enables more rapid, gender-responsive and better targeted action in the immediate aftermath of a crisis, saving lives and minimising losses.
+30. In Asia and the Pacific, more than in any other region, WFP has been gradually shifting from its traditional 'first responder' role in humanitarian emergencies towards enabling national governments to lead emergency response operations.

+31. Effective emergency preparedness builds community and government resilience to crises and enables more rapid, gender-responsive and better targeted action in the immediate aftermath of a crisis, saving lives and minimising losses.
 As the world's largest humanitarian organization, WFP brings decades of experience in humanitarian relief operations, as well as a corporate culture of innovation and learning through partnerships and technology.
-WFP can use its extensive expertise, experience, networks and resources in targeted approaches to fill specific gaps and tailor support to the particular risks and needs of each PICT and their diverse populations.
-This ensures a more timely, effective, inclusive and efficient allocation of resources during crises and recovery without disrupting ongoing development and mitigation programmes. - 32.
-WFP co-leads the Pacific food security cluster with the Food and Agriculture Organization of the United Nations (FAO) to build institutional capacity in emergency response planning, particularly looking at supporting the poorest and most vulnerable populations who are often most affected by shocks and who face the greatest challenges to recovery.
-The
+WFP can use its extensive expertise, experience, networks and resources in targeted approaches to fill specific gaps and tailor support to the particular risks and needs of each PICT and their

-&lt;sup>28 The SAMOA Pathway was adopted in 2014 at the Third International Conference on Small Island Developing States as the overarching framework for guiding global, regional and national development efforts in SIDS.
-It builds on the Programme of Action for the Sustainable Development of Small Island Developing States and the Mauritius Strategy for the Further Implementation of the Programme of Action for the Sustainable Development of Small Island Development of Small Island Development States.
+28 The SAMOA Pathway was adopted in 2014 at the Third International Conference on Small Island Developing States as the overarching framework for guiding global, regional and national development efforts in SIDS.
+It builds on the Programme of Action for the Sustainable Development of Small Island Developing States and the Mauritius Strategy for the Further Implementation of the Programme of Action for the Sustainable Development of Small Island Developing States.

-&lt;sup>29 Draft Pacific Regional Report, Pacific Regional Preparatory Meeting on the Mid-Term Review of the Samoa Pathway, 19-21 June 2018.
+29 Draft Pacific Regional Report, Pacific Regional Preparatory Meeting on the Mid-Term Review of the Samoa Pathway, 19-21 June 2018.

-&lt;sup>30 Member States have expressed the desire for more coherent United Nations support for their efforts to implement the 2030 Agenda.
+30 Member States have expressed the desire for more coherent United Nations support for their efforts to implement the 2030 Agenda.
 The four largest agencies in the Pacific - the United Nations Development Programme, UNICEF, the United Nations Population Fund and the United Nations Entity for Gender Equality and the Empowerment of Women (UN-Women) - have included a common chapter in their strategic plans calling for enhanced collaboration in areas including poverty eradication, addressing climate change, achieving gender equality and empowering women and girls and ensuring greater availability and use of sex- and age-disaggregated data that are relevant to this IMCSP.

-&lt;sup>31 To implement the Paris Agreement, the PICTs submitted intended nationally determined contributions, which include targets and implementation plans for achieving both mitigation and adaptation.
+31 To implement the Paris Agreement, the PICTs submitted intended nationally determined contributions, which include targets and implementation plans for achieving both mitigation and adaptation.